iancormac84/bevy_material_ui/docs/component-options-comparison.md

 # Material Design Component Options Comparison

-This document compares the configurable options from Android Material Components (1.13.0) with our bevy_material_ui implementation.
+This document compares the configurable options from the reference Material Components implementation (1.13.0) with our bevy_material_ui implementation.

 Legend:
 - ✅ = Implemented